 A sleep-related death is the death of an infant due to unsafe sleeping environments.
 A safe sleeping environment is one in which the infant is sleeping alone, on their back, and in a crib.
 Unsafe sleeping environments can consist of co-sleeping (a parent, adult or older child sharing a bed with an infant), an infant sleeping on a couch, an infant sleeping in a crib filled with blankets or pillows, or an infant being put to sleep on his/her stomach.
-There are 5 sleep-related deaths in Hamilton County in 2022 so far.
+There were 12 sleep-related deaths in Hamilton County in 2022, and none for 2023 thus far.
 However, as further iterations of the report are published, the number of sleep-related deaths may change as records become finalized and complete.